fullstackslife/guild-scout-reports/SETUP.md

-# Guild Scout Reports - Complete Setup Guide
+# Warbot.app - Complete Setup Guide

-This guide will help you get Guild Scout Reports up and running locally and in production.
+This guide will help you get Warbot.app up and running locally and in production.

 ## Table of Contents